Hunter Renfrow Player Prop Bets for NFL Week 12 | Las Vegas vs. Dallas 11/25/2021

 Season Stats

-- Renfrow (11 red zone targets) has been the recipient of 21.2% of his team's 52 red zone pass attempts.
+- Renfrow has seen the ball thrown his way 11 times in the red zone this season, 21.2% of his team's 52 red zone pass attempts.

-- The Raiders have called a pass in 62.4% of their plays from scrimmage this year while running the ball 37.6% of the time.
-This offensive attack ranks 20th in the NFL in points scored.
+- The Raiders have run 62.4% passing plays and 37.6% rushing plays this season.
+They rank 20th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Renfrow's matchup with the Cowboys.